Cbyernus/SteamVR/IVRDriverInput-Overview.md

 The component path /input/system/click is a special case that is used to summon or dismiss the SteamVR dashboard.
 The value of this component will not be available to applications.

+Drivers should provide an [Input Profile](https://github.com/ValveSoftware/openvr/wiki/Input-Profiles) for each type of controller they describe.
+This file describes how the rest of the input system will interact with that device.

 **`EVRInputError CreateBooleanComponent( PropertyContainerHandle_t ulContainer, const char *pchName, VRInputComponentHandle_t *pHandle )`**

 Creates an input component to represent a single boolean value on a controller or other tracked device.
 Returns VRInputError_None and sets the value pointed to by pHandle to a valid component handle on success.
 After creating a component the driver can update it with repeated calls to UpdateBooleanComponent.